nishkeni/nishkeni.github.io/_pages/about.md

 Research Interests
 ======

-My research is focussed at the intersection of Machine Learning, Statistics (and Modelling) Optimization and Signal Processing; and I love to think about the Design & Analysis of Algorithms.
+ My research is focussed at the intersection of Statistical Learning, Optimization and Signal Processing; and I love to think about the Design & Analysis of Algorithms.
 My prime hobby is ‘Thinking’ and I like to model real-life scenarios to find their solutions through Mathematics (for e.g. The Linear Inverse Problem Theory relates to how Humans perceive each other).
 I also like to think about the fusion of Machine Learning and Game Theory, as both these model the most supreme agents we live with; the former created by Humans while the later created out of Natural Science!

 If any of the above interests you, I am looking forward to talking to you.
 If you've read this, I already like you!

--Nishant
-Never-Ending Curiosity since 1995! | Designing Artificial Intelligence for Natural Intelligence

 News